You want smart political talk without the meltdowns?

 You're right about the state of Washington.

-We got to hold Ohio.
+We've got to hold Ohio.

-I don't expect a problem there, or Florida or South Carolina.
+I don't expect a problem there or Florida or South Carolina.

 Where do you see other pickup opportunities?

-Uh I think you kind of nailed all of them, Sean.
+I think you kind of nailed all of them, Sean.

 I do just want to single out one state you mentioned, which is Washington State.

-Um is actually not that democratic.
+It's actually not that Democratic.

-After those top four, New Hampshire, Georgia, uh, Arizona, and Nevada, for our pickup opportunities.
+After those top four, New Hampshire, Georgia, Arizona, and Nevada, for our pickup opportunities, Washington is arguably the very next one.

 We have a great candidate there named Tiffany Smiley.